Sejal-codes-here/Sejal-codes-here/README.md

 ### About Me

-I'm a Computer Science student who enjoys turning ideas into real, usable projects.
+<h6>I'm a Computer Science student who enjoys turning ideas into real, usable projects.
 While college teaches the fundamentals, I spend most of my time exploring web development, solving problems, building projects, and contributing to tech communities.
 I enjoy learning by creating, whether that's a website, a tool, or an experiment.
 Beyond coding, I believe in sharing what I learn.
 Over **2,000+ professionals and students** follow my journey on LinkedIn, where I document my learning, projects, and experiences instead of just posting achievements.
 ---